boiidevelopment/boii-pausemenu-alpha/README.md

 # Pause Menu: ALPHA #

-Simple standalone pause menu script following the design of our alpha load screen.
+Simple standalone pause menu script following the design of our alpha load screen.<br>
-Pause menu is coded using HTML/CSS/LUA/JQUERY.
+Pause menu is coded using HTML/CSS/LUA/JQUERY.<br>
-All images, text, and colours can be easily edited, full instructions can be found below.
+All images, text, and colours can be easily edited, full instructions can be found below.<br>

 ## Features ##